Shortcuts are supposed to provide quick access to frequently used commands, but how many shortcuts do you know by heart?

 - System-wide hotkeys made visible.

-- Instant access to the KeyCue settings window by means of an extra keyboard shortcut.
+- Instant access to the KeyCue settings and the search feature by means of extra keyboard shortcuts.

 - Open interface for 3rd party applications.

-- Shows Keyboard Maestro, QuicKeys, and iKey shortcuts.
+- Show Keyboard Maestro, QuicKeys, and iKey shortcuts.

 - Several options for adapting the behavior and appearance of KeyCue to your liking.